vladserbanescu/hello-world/README.md

 # hello-world
-short learning course to initialise myself in git-hub
++ short learning course to initialise myself in git-hub
++ Roses are red, violets are blue, I'm schizophrenic, and so am I